 “The only countervailing force against organized money at the top is organized people at the bottom.”

-I woke up after the second post-election Penny U wondering whether it could contribute to strengthening a countervailing force.
-The force we need will necessarily consist of many separate efforts.
+I woke up after the second post-election Penny U wondering what I can contribute to strengthening a countervailing force.
+This force will necessarily consist of many separate efforts.
 At the same time, as we all find specific places to direct our energy, it will be important to be aware of each other, to understand how big our choir really is, to learn from each other, and to be connected on occasion . . . agreeing and disagreeing, benefiting from what my friend Peter Pennekamp has called “the dynamics of difference” – that is, working constructively across differences to find new solutions and new power.

 The banner image of waves comes from How-to-Geek <howtogeek.com>, “Ocean Waves Wallpaper Collection.”